charleslaot/Listio/README.md

 Listio is a web application that allows the user to create, edit and populate playlists fetching song's metadata from the Spotify API.

-*application demo is unavailable at the moment due to database migration.

 ## LIVE DEMO

-Demo is unavalible at the moment, is being migrated to the new MongoDB Atlas platform.
+Demo is unavalible at the moment, is being migrated to MongoDB Atlas platform.

 ## TECHNOLOGIES USED